cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 ## Troubleshooting

-<strong>Problem:</strong> It can be difficult or confusing to know how to connect a power meter to a panelboard because panelboards can have many different colored wires.
-Older panelboards might not have clear or accurate labeling at the circuit breakers, making it challenging to make proper connections.
+<p><strong>Problem 1:</strong> It can be difficult or confusing to know how to connect a power meter to a panelboard because panelboards can have many different colored wires.
+Older panelboards might not have clear or accurate labeling at the circuit breakers, making it challenging to make proper connections.</p>
-<strong>Solution:</strong> In cases where it is unclear how the power is distributed, do not touch the panel or install any sensors without first having someone from the facility identify the power distribution.
+<p><strong>- Solution:</strong> In cases where it is unclear how the power is distributed, do not touch the panel or install any sensors without first having someone from the facility identify the power distribution.</p>

-<strong>Problem:</strong> The panelboard is too small, and connections cannot be made within the space constraints.
+<p><strong>Problem 2:</strong> The panelboard is too small, and connections cannot be made within the space constraints.</p>
-<strong>Solution:</strong> Connect the sensors at the panelboard’s input or measure at the switchgear.
+<p><strong>- Solution:</strong> Connect the sensors at the panelboard’s input or measure at the switchgear.</p>

-<strong>Problem:</strong> A voltage connection cannot be made because the alligator clips are too large or contact cannot be made with the metal lugs in the panelboard.
+<p><strong>Problem 3:</strong> A voltage connection cannot be made because the alligator clips are too large or contact cannot be made with the metal lugs in the panelboard.</p>
-<strong>Solution:</strong> Voltage connection can be difficult if you are not using the correct attachments.
+<p><strong>- Solution:</strong> Voltage connection can be difficult if you are not using the correct attachments.
 Voltage cables can have alligator clips or leads to accommodate for space constraints.
-In a case where connection cannot be made, use different size voltage leads or investigate alternative attachments for the panelboard’s configuration.
+In a case where connection cannot be made, use different size voltage leads or investigate alternative attachments for the panelboard’s configuration.</p>

-<strong>Problem:</strong> Unexpected Negative Values
+<p><strong>Problem 4:</strong> Unexpected Negative Values</p>
-<strong>Solution:</strong> At times, measurements will return as negative values because of how the voltage cables are connected.
+<p><strong>- Solution:</strong> At times, measurements will return as negative values because of how the voltage cables are connected.
 Connect voltage cables in different ways until you obtain positive values.
 Make sure the connections are correct for accurate power measurements.
-If you are not sure about the connections consult a certified electrician.
+If you are not sure about the connections consult a certified electrician.<p>